zealot128/ruby-acme-cli/README.md

 ## Usage

-Specify ``-p`` to use letsencrypt production server.
-Without it, all requests are called against the staging server. (live server has some hard rate limiting, so use the staging server for playing first).
+Specify ``-t`` to use Letsencrypt test server.
+Without it, all requests are called against the production server, that might have same more strict rate limiting.
+If you are just toying around, add the -t flag.

 ```bash
 # show all commands